 - Phased retirement (you may be able to reduce your hours and possibly even receive some of your occupational pension if you are close to State Pension Age but do not want full retirement yet)

 - In some cases it might be possible for your employer to modify your role so that what you do is more compatible with your needs as a carer (perhaps they could find a role that allows you to be more flexible in your hours, for example).
 Varying your hours or role will not always be possible.
 In some circumstances, you might feel leaving your current job to find a job that is more compatible with your caring role could help you.

 - If you are looking for information and advice on employment rights and best practice in the workplace the Employment Relations Service may be able to assist.
-They provide a factsheet on 'Varying Terms & Conditions of Employment' which might help you if you are considering asking for a change.
+They provide a factsheet on 'Contracts of Employment section which might help you if you are considering asking for a change.

 Care support whilst you are at work

 - Community services may be able to provide services in your own home or at a day centre to help with the care and support needs of the person you are looking after.
 As well as assessing the needs of the person you are supporting you are entitled to an assessment of your needs (including your need to work) in your own right as a carer.
 For further information contact Adult Community Services on Tel: 01481 220000 ext.
 3313